Unidata/netcdf-c/docs/install-fortran.md

     compilers for building netCDF Fortran, but you can also, specify them with the FC and CC environment variables.

-2. For parallel I/O: The configure script sets CFLAGS appropriately for standard compilers, but if you are building with parallel I/O using wrappers such as mpicc and mpif90, you may have to set CFLAGS to indicate which Fortran compiler is wrapped by mpif90.
-For example, if "mpicc --show" and "mpif90 --show" indicate gcc and gfortran are being used, then set CFLAGS=-DgFortran, and similarly set CFLAGS=-DpgiFortran for Portland Group compilers.

 3. Assume the static netCDF C library is installed under `${NCDIR}`, the HDF5 library under `${H5DIR}`, and other needed libraries such as zlib and curl under `${ODIR}`.
 Some or all of these could